dunglucbac/key-value-database/README.md

 There are multiple implementations of the key-value store that are used in production grade systems worldwide.
 Some example open source implementations are Redis, CouchDB, Mongo, and Cassandra (which uses a b-tree as the underlying datastructure).
 These are just a few of the major projects that implement a key-value store that is similar to the one I've created.

 The purpose of this project is simply to help me learn how the underlying NoSQL database works and how to design a good API in production.
-Any recommendations would be great, feel free to contact me if you have any concerns.
+Any recommendations would be great, feel free to contact me via email luu.quang-thang@outlook.com if you have any concerns.